 Consult prior workshop materials: O.E.R.
 Intro workshop slides (PPT), April 2020.

 One-on-one & Small Group Consultations

-- Making your Syllabus Accessible
+- Making your Course Materials Accessible

 Your syllabus is the roadmap to your course: the first place students look for readings, assignments, and more.
 But what if students can’t access the syllabus, for accessibility reasons?
 In this consultation, we’ll take a close look at your syllabus from an accessibility viewpoint: considering font choices, hyperlinks, headers, and PDF conversion.
 We’ll also talk about CUNY Academic Works, the institutional repository, with the goal of uploading your syllabus for greater visibility.

 -Typically offered three times a year: fall, spring, and June intensive